ariawisp/kotlin/docs/wasm/README.md

 - The IR generation phase requires `org.jetbrains.kotlin.wit.runtime` to be available as a wasmWasi `.klib` in the offline compiler’s `-libraries`.
 This is enforced in the plugin.
-- For local development, build the runtime `.klib` via `:wit:runtime:packWasmRuntimeKlib` and re-run `:kotlin-stdlib:generateWasiPreview2Klib`.
+- For local development, build the runtime `.klib` via `:wit:runtime:syncWasmRuntimeKlib` and re-run `:kotlin-stdlib:generateWasiPreview2Klib`.

 ### Remaining Phase 2 Work